 There’s also a debate over what percentage of those sun-like stars might be orbited by an Earth-like planet (one with similar temperature conditions that could have liquid water and potentially support life similar to that on Earth).
-Some say it’s as high as 50%, but let’s go with the more conservative 22% that came out of.
+Some say it’s as high as 50%, but let’s go with the more conservative 22% that came out of a recent PNAS study.
 That suggests that there’s a potentially-habitable Earth-like planet orbiting at least 1% of the total stars in the universe—a total of 100 billion billion Earth-like planets.

 So there are 100 Earth-like planets for every grain of sand in the world.
 Think about that next time you’re on the beach.

 Moving forward, we have no choice but to get completely speculative.
 Let’s imagine that after billions of years in existence, 1% of Earth-like planets develop life (if that’s true, every grain of sand would represent one planet with life on it).
 And imagine that on 1% of those planets, the life advances to an intelligent level like it did here on Earth.
 That would mean there were 10 quadrillion, or